 These headsets offer an easy, all-in-one solution to your game audio needs, usually packing in a microphone, decent sound, and lengthy cords to suit just about any gaming setup.
 As with any kind of tech, there are quite a few gaming headsets on the market, and many aren’t great.

 Here’s what you should look for when shopping for a gaming headset.

-Editor’s note: This article was updated on March 18, 2020 with expanded gaming headset recommendations in the conclusion.
+Editor’s note: This article was updated on June 25, 2020 to expand the section on surround sound.

 A comfortable headset is a good headset

 How over the ear headphones fit on your head is one of the most important things to consider, especially for gaming headsets.
-If you’re going to be gaming for long periods of time, a bad headset can be physically painful—meaning you can’t really give all your focus to fragging.
+If you’re going to play for long periods of time, a bad fit can be physically painful—meaning you can’t really give all your focus to fragging.